Structural Bioinformatics & Structure-Based Drug Design

 Structure-Based Discovery Strategies

-Which strategy to choose when planning a drug discovery project?
-Maybe structure-based design, ligand-based design, or de novo design?
-These questions are discussed in our series on structure-based drug design in this second post.
+Which strategy should you choose when planning a drug discovery project?
+Sructure-based design, ligand-based design, or de novo design?
+This post discusses questions related to strategy choice.

 Library Screening: Lead-like or Fragment Libraries?